GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The System Interface Definition Viewpoint captures system wide concepts defining functional interfaces.
-It allows to adopt long-lived standards and to harmonize the functional interface definitions to improve interchangeability, interoperability, and portability.
+The System Interface Definition Viewpoint captures system wide concepts defining interfaces.
+It allows to adopt long-lived standards and to harmonize the interface definitions to improve interchangeability, interoperability, and portability.

 A block definition diagram (BDD) featuring System Interface blocks with ports, and flow properties.
-Note: When ports are used these shall be proxy ports and be typed by interface blocks.
 A tabular format listing System Interface blocks, their ports, and flow properties.

 ## SAF_SFV06a_View